ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Setting-up-private-network-or-local-cluster.rst

 This page describes how to set up a local cluster of nodes, advise how to make it private, and how to hook up your nodes on the eth-netstat network monitoring app.
-A fully controlled ethereum network is useful as a backend for network integration testing (core developers working on issues related to networking/blockchain synching/message propagation, etc or ÐApp developers testing multi-block and multi-user scenarios).
+A fully controlled Ethereum network is useful as a backend for network integration testing (core developers working on issues related to networking/blockchain synching/message propagation, etc or dapp developers testing multi-block and multi-user scenarios).

 We assume you are able to build ``geth`` following the `build instructions <https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum>`__